AlirezaSabounchi/AlirezaSabounchi.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: My journey in the fields of AI, medicine and more!
-(WARNING! excessive rambling about things I find interesting)
+subtitle: My journey in the field of Bioinformatics (includes rambling)
 ---

 Below, you'll find an overview of my research and academic pursuits.
-Please feel free to contact me if you'd like to discuss potential collaboration opportunities, or you just want to talk!
+Please feel free to contact me if you'd like to discuss potential collaboration opportunities, or if you just want to talk!

 ## 📚 Current Work